Chapter 19: The Tragedy at Ong Thanh 062025

 could easily avoid the heavy barrages of "walking fires" because the

-were going to land long beforehand.
+were going to land well in advance.
 Traveling in a straight line also

 allowed Triet to easily determine where that straight line march would

-took place near one of these well used ox cart trails.
-It's amazing that
+took place near one of these well-used ox cart trails.
+Incredibly, our

-our leaders never seemed to "snap" to the importance of knowing this.
+leaders never seemed to "snap" to the importance of knowing this.
+Triet

 accurately estimate his enemy's arrival time at his chosen ambush site.